 (If you missed the campaign, but still want to donate, here's our Donations page.)

 Due to the current COVID-19 shelter-in-place, our plant sales, talks, and Ask-a-Master Gardener tables at Farmers Markets are all canceled through July 30, 2020.
 As our plans evolve, we will post updates here and on our calendar.

 It's official...with a tip of the hat to Antioch's historic Rivertown District, our East County demonstration garden, formerly named Mangini Garden, is now called Rivertown Demonstration Garden.

 Advice to Grow By...Ask Us!

-Speaking of soil...did you know...
-2015 was the International Year of Soils!
-Visit http://www.fao.org/soils-2015/en/ for more information.
+Speaking of soil...visit the United Nations' FAO Soil Portal for in-depth scientific soil research and international policy to enhance soil health.
 Most Contra Costa soils contain plenty of the nutrients plants need.
-Keeping your soil healthy will let you cut back drastically on landscape fertilizing.
+Keep your soil healthy to cut back drastically on landscape fertilizing.
 Less fertilizing means less watering (and more money in your pocket)!

 # # #

 From Frank McPherson, Bay Area County UCCE Director

 UC Master Gardeners are University of California Cooperative Extension (UCCE) trained volunteers.
 They are residents of our community that give back all year to provide UCCE researched-based horticultural information to individuals in their communities and throughout the state.

 They give talks and demonstrations, conduct plant clinics, staff phone help lines, provide training at community gardens, support school garden programs, staff information tables at Farmers’ Markets, fairs, and nurseries, and much more.